Some foods are rich in calcium.

 Calcium requirement (mg/day) as recommended by the Ministry of Health

-Daily calcium requirements depend on age and gender.
+Daily calcium requirements vary by age and gender.
 For children, calcium requirements range from 300mg/day for children under 6 months old to 700mg/day for children 7-9 years old.

-Adult women's calcium needs are similar to those of men, with 700 mg/day for ages 19-49 and 1,000 mg/day for ages 50-60.
-Pregnant women in the first 3 months need 1,000 mg of calcium per day, and breastfeeding mothers also need the same amount of calcium throughout the breastfeeding period.
+Adult women's calcium needs are similar to men's, with 700mg/day for ages 19-49 and 1,000mg/day for ages 50-60.
+Pregnant women in the first 3 months need 1,000mg of calcium per day, and breastfeeding mothers also need the same amount of calcium throughout the breastfeeding period.

 Foods rich in calcium

-According to the National Institutes of Health (NIH), calcium is essential for building and maintaining healthy bones and teeth, and for ensuring the proper functioning of the heart, nerves, and muscles.
-However, milk is not the only food rich in calcium, here are 10 foods that have more calcium than a glass of cow's milk, according to USDA and FDA nutrition data.
+According to the National Institutes of Health (NIH), calcium is essential for building and maintaining healthy bones and teeth, and for ensuring the normal functioning of the heart, nerves, and muscles.
+However, milk is not the only food rich in calcium, here are 10 foods that have more calcium than a glass of cow's milk according to the USDA and FDA nutrition data.

 Yogurt

 20ml of nonfat yogurt contains 488mg of calcium (38% DV).
-Like milk, plain yogurt is an excellent source of calcium, but it provides more calcium for the same serving size as milk.
-Plain yogurt can be flavoured by adding fruit.
-For healthier yogurt options, choose ones with little or no added sugar and sweeteners.
+Like milk, plain yogurt is an excellent source of calcium, but it provides more calcium for the same serving size.
+Plain yogurt can be flavored by adding fruit.
+For healthier yogurt options, choose yogurts with little or no added sugars and sweeteners.

 Almond milk

 One cup of unsweetened almond milk contains 449 mg of calcium (35% DV).
-Almond milk is made from ground almonds and filtered water.
+Almond milk is a combination of ground almonds and filtered water.
 This nut milk is often fortified with the mineral calcium carbonate.
-Almond milk is an option if you want to replace plant-based milks and are looking for a substitute for soy milk.
+Almond milk is an option if you want to replace plant-based milk and are looking for a drink that is a substitute for soy milk.

-However, unlike cow's milk and soy milk, almond milk isn't a significant source of protein, with just 1 gram per cup.
+However, unlike cow's milk and soy milk, almond milk isn't a significant source of protein, with just 1g per cup.
 As with other plant-based milks, be sure to check the label to make sure almond milk is fortified with calcium.

 Firm tofu is rich in calcium.

-One cup of firm tofu contains 506 mg of calcium (39% DV).
-Tofu is also a plant-based food that is low in fat, cholesterol-free, and high in complete protein, making it a great choice for vegetarians and vegans.
-Firm tofu can be sliced or cubed and added to stir-fries, soups, stews, and more.
+One cup of firm tofu contains 506mg of calcium (39% DV).
+Tofu is also a plant-based food, low in fat, cholesterol-free, and high in complete protein, making it a great choice for vegetarians and vegans.
+Firm tofu can be sliced or cubed and added to stir-fries, soups, stews, etc.

 Whole almonds

-One cup of whole almonds has 385 mg of calcium (30% DV).
-Whole almonds are a great source of calcium and are loaded with healthy fats, fiber, magnesium, and vitamin E.
+One cup of whole almonds has 385mg of calcium (30% DV).
+Whole almonds are a good source of calcium and are loaded with healthy fats, fiber, magnesium, and vitamin E.

-A handful of almonds is a nutritious snack, with a 1-ounce serving providing around 13 grams of healthy mono- and polyunsaturated fats.
+A handful of almonds is a nutritious snack, with a 28-30g serving providing around 13g of healthy mono- and polyunsaturated fats.
 These unsaturated fats may play a role in lowering total and “bad” LDL cholesterol levels and reducing the risk of heart disease.
 Almonds are a great addition to smoothies, salads and more.

 Calcium-fortified orange juice

-One cup of fortified orange juice contains 347 mg of calcium (27% DV).
-If you don’t like plant milks, drinking calcium-fortified orange juice may be another option to meet your calcium needs.
-According to the 2020–2025 Dietary Guidelines for Americans, one cup of orange juice counts as one serving of fruit, so enjoying fortified orange juice in moderation is a way to increase your calcium intake.
-The guidelines also suggest that moderate amounts of 100% orange juice can be part of a healthy diet, as long as adults don’t consume more than 10 ounces per day.
+One cup of fortified orange juice contains 347mg of calcium (27% DV).
+If you don't like plant milks, drinking calcium-fortified orange juice can be another option to meet your calcium needs.
+According to the Dietary Guidelines for Americans 2020-2025, a cup of orange juice counts as one serving of fruit, so enjoying fortified orange juice in moderation is one way to increase your calcium intake.
+The guidelines also suggest that moderate amounts of 100% orange juice can be part of a healthy diet, as long as adults don't consume more than 295ml per day.

 Oat milk